Registrar of Vital Statistics

 Appointment is required.

 Please call the Registrar’s office at 973-410-5319 to schedule and appointment.
-It is recommended that you apply at least two weeks before the scheduled ceremony.
-There is a mandatory 72 hour waiting period from the time the application is filed to the date the license is issued.
-Once issued, the license is only valid for 30 days.
+It is recommended that you apply at least two weeks before the ceremony, although, appointments can be made up to 6 months ahead of time.
+There is a mandatory 72 hour waiting period, after applying for a license, before you may get married.
+Once the license is issued to the couple, it is only valid for 30 days.

 Required documents when applying for a marriage license in Florham Park:

-- Proof of identity by presenting your driver’s license, passport or state/federal ID.
+- Proof of identity by presenting your up-to-date driver’s license, passport or state/federal ID.

 - Social security number.